vjammi/datastructures/src/main/java/ds/patterns/linkedList/readme.md

 Solution
 We will create 2 new linked lists.
-One of them will hold all the elements less than x and the other will hold all the elements >= x We iterate thru the original linked list and at each node we compare the node with x and move* the node to the corresponding list.
+One of them will hold all the elements less than x and the other will hold all the elements >= x We iterate thru the original linked list and at each listNode we compare the listNode with x and move* the listNode to the corresponding list.
 At the end we take the list with the bigger numbers and attach it to end of the smaller list with smaller numbers
 ***Space efficient.
 Note that we are moving the nodes to the newer lists, not copying the nodes.
 The only new nodes we are creating are the 2 new dummy nodes.